 As the score for knowledge of the heath effect of smoking increased, the percentage of smokers increased from 38.6% to 50.7% when moving from low to high knowledge.
 Similarly, as the knowledge of health actions score increased, the percentage of taking anti-hypertensive medication increased from 10.4% to 19.4% when moving from low to high health knowledge.

 We present the relationship between health knowledge tertiles and health behaviour variables in the two groups in Table 3 and 4.
 Among current and former smokers, those with high health knowledge of tobacco smoking were significantly and positively associated with odds of smoking cessation (quit ratios: 1.30, 95% CI: 1.01,1.68) in model 1, although this did not reach statistical significance after accounting for education and household wealth in model 3 (Table 3).
-Similarly, in those with hypertension or CVD, high health knowledge of actions to prevent CVD was significantly and positively associated with taking antihypertensive medication (2.58, 95% CI: 1.57,4.22) in model 1; the effect size only decreased marginally after adjusting for education and household wealth in model 3 (Table 4). -2logLikelihood showed that the model with health literacy, education, household wealth (model 3) adjusting for all possible confounders provided the best model fit in the multivariable analysis.
+Similarly, in those with hypertension or CVD, high health knowledge of actions to prevent CVD was significantly and positively associated with taking antihypertensive medication (aOR 2.58, 95% CI: 1.57,4.22) in model 1; the effect size only decreased marginally after adjusting for education and household wealth in model 3 (Table 4). -2logLikelihood showed that the model with health literacy, education, household wealth (model 3) adjusting for all possible confounders provided the best model fit in the multivariable analysis.

 3.3 Stratified and sensitivity analysis